 How high are property taxes in Utah?

 Utah’s property taxes are very low.
 The average effective property tax rate in the Beehive state is just 0.67%.
 That means a typical Utah homeowner can expect to pay about $670 in property taxes every year for every $100,000 in home value.

 Note that home values in Utah vary significantly depending on where you settle down.
 In Summit County, which contains Park City, the median home value is more than $500,000 and property taxes average more than $2,200 per homeowner.
 In Emery County, home values are closer to $130,000 and most homeowners pay less than $1,000 annually in property taxes.

 What is the Utah property tax circuit breaker?

 All homeowners in Utah can claim a homestead exemption which exempts 45% of a home’s value from taxation.
 For some seniors, the property tax circuit breaker can also significantly limit property tax bills.

-The Utah circuit breaker is available to senior homeowners who are at least 66 years old and whose household income is less than $31,702 (in 2014).
-Eligible seniors receive property tax abatement of upto $939 per year, depending on their level of income.
+The Utah circuit breaker is available to senior homeowners who are at least 66 years old and whose household income is less than $ 32,738 (in 2017).
+Eligible seniors receive property tax abatement of up to $984 per year, depending on their level of income.

 How high are sales taxes in Utah?

 Including the statewide sales tax rate of 5.95% and local rates that average about 0.81%, the total average rate in Utah is 6.76%.
 That ranks as the 22nd lowest rate in the U.S.